Cyb3rWr4i7h/Vision-Assist-App/README.md

 - Works with Google Maps APIs or in simplified mode without internet

 **Technical Implementation:**
-- Google Maps Platform integration for mapping and directions
+- Google Maps Platform integration with Directions API
-- Custom turn-by-turn direction algorithm
+- Custom navigation algorithm optimized for pedestrians
-- Speech-to-text for destination input
-- Location services for real-time positioning
+- Real-time geolocation tracking with position filtering
+- Bearing and orientation calculation using device sensors
+- Intelligent voice instruction generation with context awareness
+- Background service for continued navigation even when app is minimized
-- Haptic feedback for directional cues
+- Geofencing for point-of-interest detection
+- Offline map caching for areas with poor connectivity
+- Specialized route planning for accessibility (avoiding stairs, etc.)
+- Battery optimization techniques for extended navigation sessions

 ### 🤖 AI Assistant
 An intelligent conversational assistant that can help with various tasks.